frankharkins/squeaky/README.md

   horrendous diffs.
 Squeaky minifies SVG outputs to a single line, which also reduces file size.

+- **Reset IDs in SVG outputs**

+  SVG outputs have another problem: Randomized IDs in the source.
+Squeaky re-generates these IDs deterministically using on the cell's unique ID.
+This means re-running the notebook won't change the output unless the image actually changes.

 - **Remove trailing whitespace**

   Often missed in markdown (but not in version control), Squeaky removes